Computer-Aided Formal Verification: 2021-2022

 - From Philosophical to Industrial Logics, by M. Vardi, ICLA 2009

-- An Introduction to Binary Decision Diagrams, by Henrik Reif Andersen, Lecture Notes (Technical University of Denmark, October 1997). [ PDF ]
+- An Introduction to Binary Decision Diagrams, by Henrik Reif Andersen, Lecture Notes (Technical University of Denmark, October 1997)

-- Formal Hardware Verification with BDDs: An Introduction, by Alan J. Hu, IEEE Pacific Rim Conference on Communications, Computers, and Signal Processing (1997), pp. 677-682.
+- Formal Hardware Verification with BDDs: An Introduction, by Alan J. Hu, IEEE Pacific Rim Conference on Communications, Computers, and Signal Processing, pp. 677-682, 1997

-- Chapter 2 in Decision Procedures, by Daniel Kroening and Ofer Strichman, Springer, 2008
+- Decision Procedures, by Daniel Kroening and Ofer Strichman (Springer Verlag, 2008)

-- Model Checking, by Edmund M. Clarke, Jr., Orna Grumberg, and Doron A. Peled, Second printing (The MIT Press, 2000).
+- Model Checking, by Edmund M. Clarke, Jr., Orna Grumberg, and Doron A. Peled, Second edition (The MIT Press, 2000)